exegeist/sep-mypy/README.md

 - Implemented an original coverage tool on 2 different functions, which originally had 0% coverage.
 - Created a test for each of the 2 functions, ensuring coverage over every branch and statement, while also testing the logic of each function further to ensure correctness.
 This resulted in a coverage of 100% over the 2 functions.
 - Completed the relevant sections in the report under the name Justin Prent.

+#### Martin Oltmann (exegeist on Github):
+- Created the forked repository along with the WhatsApp and Discord group chats.
+- Implemented through instrumentation an original coverage tool on 2 functions which originally had 0% coverage.
+- Created unit tests for each of the 2 functions, ensuring coverage over every branch and statement, while simultaneously testing the logic of each function further to ensure correctness, resulting in a 100% coverage over the 2 functions.
+- Completed the relevant sections in the report under the name Martin Oltmann.